Alzheimer's Screenings Often Left Out Of Seniors' Wellness Exams

 "This cognitive assessment should be part of every senior's annual wellness visit," says Keith Fargo, director of scientific programs and outreach for the Alzheimer's Association.
 "But we're seeing that it's simply not happening."

-A cognitive assessment typically takes a few minutes, and may include questioning the patient or their family, observing the patient's interactions, or using short verbal or written tests.
+A cognitive assessment typically takes a few minutes and may include questioning the patient or the patient's family, observing the patient's interactions or using short verbal or written tests.

 Medicare has made a cognitive evaluation a required part of annual wellness visits.